Xspree/Magible-Apparatus/README.md

-# XCrossed
+# Magible Apparatus

 A template for Hytale java plugins.
-Created by [Up](https://github.com/UpcraftLP), and slightly modified by Kaupenjoe and then changed to make XCrossed.
+Created by [Up](https://github.com/UpcraftLP), and slightly modified by Kaupenjoe and then changed to make Magible Apparatus.

 ### Configuring the Template
 If you for example installed the game in a non-standard location, you will need to tell the project about that.